Rosemount, Queensland: Geography

 Rosemount is located immediately east of Nambour, bordered on its north, east and south by the Petrie and Paynter Creeks.
 It extends from west of the Bruce Highway to Bli Bli, about 6 km east.

 Upper Rosemount Road roughly follows the ridge of the Rosemount Spur, which is a watershed for both the creeks.
 'Rosemount' was an early cane farm on Petrie Creek.
 Rosemount covers an area of about 1160 ha.
 Rosemount varies in elevation up to 130 m above sea level.

 As Rosemount is positioned between the major urban centres of Nambour and Maroochydore it has attracted some highly priced rural and residential developments.
 Most, however, are in a more modest range.

 History

-In the 1880s farm selections were taken up, almost all for cane-growing.
+In the 1880s, farm selections were taken up, almost all for cane-growing.

 Rosemount Provisional opened on 7 April 1886.
-On 1 January 1909 it became Rosemount State School.
+On 1 January 1909, it became Rosemount State School.
 It closed on 16 September 1946.
-It was also known as Sylvania School.
+It was on the southern side of Upper Rosemount Road (approx 26.62824°S 152.99589°E).